Dead Man's Chest: Original song

 What put to sea with seventy-five.

 This lyric also occurs in Chapter 34, where it is "With one man of the crew alive".
-It is referred to as "that other ship they [pirates] sang about", and part of "a dull, old, droning sailor's song".
+It is referred to as "that other ship [the pirates] sang about", and it being part of "a dull, old, droning sailor's song".
 Stevenson does not make clear if these lyrics are part of "Dead Man's Chest" or another fictional song entirely.

 Variations and other usage

 The song was expanded into a 3-verse poem by Young E. Allison, titled "Derelict", published in the Louisville Courier-Journal in 1891.

 Other variations of the poem were printed in the late 19th and early 20th centuries that claimed to be folklore, but in reality were nothing more than new extensions from Stevenson's original.
 One appeared in the Chicago Times-Herald named "Stevenson's Sailor Song" by an anonymous author, who claimed to hear it being sung on the "wharfs of Chicago" by a group of "old time sailors," who when asked where they learned it, replied "We never learned it nowhere, we allers knowed it."
 The story was meant as a hoax but some took it seriously.
 Another appeared in print as "Billy Bones's Fancy", supposedly pieced together from various "fragments," suggesting an antiquated origin, but in fact it was an adaptation of the Times-Herald piece.
 As Stevenson's stepson Osbourne once said, "'Fifteen-Men' was wholly original with Stevenson," and as Stevenson himself said, the book At Last by Kingsley was "the seed" of his invention.

 The song has been widely used in the arts for over a century.
 In 1901, music was added by Henry Waller to the lyrics of Allison's "Derelict" for a Broadway rendition of Treasure Island.
 In the 1954 film Return to Treasure Island, starring Robert Newton, the song was sung in the opening credits, and instrumentally as the thematic background to the action.
 In 1956, Ed McCurdy released his version of the song on his Elektra Records album Blood, Booze and Bones.